Self-avoiding fluid deformable surfaces: Numerical approach

 One of the major challenges is the assembly of the nonlocal terms in $\frac{\delta \TP}{\delta \param}$ (and respectively in $\frac{\delta \TP_{\conf}}{\delta \param}$).
 First, we note that the differential can be straightforwardly calculated with the formulas from \cite{nitschke_observer-invariant_2022, nitschkeTensorialTimeDerivatives2023} for the deformation derivative in direction $\paramUpdate \in \restrict{\tangent \R^3}{\S}$, defined by for a quantity $f \in \tangent^0\S$ defined on a moving surface $\S = \param (\baseManifold)$.
 We obtain the equation

 where

 and

 The nonlocal nature of eq. \eqref{eq::dTP} has two consequences for computational schemes.
 First, the double integral leads to a computational cost quadratic in the number of quadrature points.
 We can alleviate this by either approximating eq. \eqref{eq::dTP} with a Barnes-Hut \cite{barnesHierarchicalLogForcecalculation1986} like cluster strategy as done in \cite{yuRepulsiveSurfaces2021} and improved in \cite{sassenRepulsiveShells2024} for flat triangles ($\S_h^1$), or implement the assembly in a parallel manner.
 We remark that for both cases, in our situation it seems mandatory to cache the evaluation of positions, surface elements and normals at all quadrature points, as the computation of those quantities is much more expensive for curved mesh elements ($\S_h^3$) than for flat ones.
-Additionally, datastructures for those caches need to be as contiguous in memory as possible and iterated in memory order as our experiments suggest that the cost of fetching data from memory dominates the actual computation, at least in a parallelized setting.
-Unfortunately, this contradicts the cluster algorithm from \cite{sassenRepulsiveShells2024}, that builds on a tree hierarchy and clusters far away mesh elements, i.e. skips parts of the tree, whenever a distance condition is fulfilled.
-Such an algorithm cannot fetch data from the memory consecutively and is hence prone to poor scaling when parallelized.
+Additionally, data structures for those caches need to be as contiguous in memory as possible and iterated synchronously in memory order as our experiments suggest that the cost of fetching data from memory dominates the actual computation, at least in a parallelized setting.
+Unfortunately, this requirement is not ideal for cluster algorithms similar to those from \cite{yuRepulsiveSurfaces2021, sassenRepulsiveShells2024}.
+These algorithms build on a tree hierarchy and cluster far away mesh elements, i.e. skip parts of the tree, whenever a distance condition is fulfilled.
+Such an algorithm cannot fetch data from the memory consecutively or have multiple threads step through the data synchronously and can hence be prone to poor scaling when parallelized.
 Indeed our experiments with the software from \cite{sassenRepulsiveShells2024}, our own Barnes-Hut like implementation, and a full integration suggest that the optimal choice of method highly depends on the number of mesh elements, the shape of the surface and the hardware used.
-In particular, when computing on JUWELS supercomputer at J\"{u}lich Supercomputing Centre with $48$ shared memory threads but relatively low single core performance, the clustering approaches outperformed the full integration only for very large meshes, see Fig.~\ref{fig::TPComp}(b).
+In particular, when computing on JUWELS supercomputer at J\"{u}lich Supercomputing Centre with $48$ shared memory threads but relatively low single core performance, the clustering approaches outperformed the full integration only for relatively large meshes, see Fig.~\ref{fig::TPComp}(b), while the approximation accuracy of the full integration scheme is substantially better, see Fig.~\ref{fig::TPComp}(a).